radareorg/radare2/README.md

 	$ r2pm update

-To install a package use the following command:
+To install a package, use the following command:

 	$ r2pm install [package name]